hartwigmedical/hmftools/cider/README.md

 TRDJ | Sequence starting with “TTTG” or “TTCG” starting between 27 and 33 TRGV | Base 283-312
 TRGJ | Sequence starting with “TTTG” or “TTCG” starting between 27 and 33

+The last 3 bases of the V anchor and the first 3 bases of the J anchor ,corresponding to the conserved C on the V side and W/F on the J side are used as the anchor coordinates.
+The D region is generally too short to find aligned reads and is ignored.

+### Bam Extraction

+From the bam retrieve all reads and their mates which overlap the anchor coordinates.
+A V+J bam is created with the extracted reads.
+We also obtain reads that overlap the first base of each gene in the constant region with a J anchor blosum62 match in soft clipping region (10 AA), along with any unmapped reads with read pairs mapped within 1kb upstream of V gene  or 1KB downstream of J gene or which map to a constant region and have a blossum62 match to a J or V anchor (10AA) of the same gene locus .

+### VDJ consensus candidate sequences

+Separately for V and J aligned / anchored reads, determine the 30 base anchor sequence + any candidate CDR3 sequence starting from the bases immediately following the conserved V-CYS r J-PHE/J-TRP location.
+Determine a minimal set of consensus sequences separately for each of the V and J side by collapsing sequences which match (trimmed for bases with qual < 25) into a single consensus sequence.
+PolyG tails of 6 or more consecutive Gs (and the prior 5 bases) are stripped from the sequence before making the consensus sequence.
+Additionally num_trim_bases is set to > 0 then the specified number of bases is always trimmed from every read prior to creating the candidate sequences

+If a sequence can be collapsed to multiple longer sequences, then greedily allocate it to the most supported sequence.
+The total base qual supporting each base is retained for later matching).

+### Identify anchors and call CDR3 sequences

+For merged sequences, find a V and J anchor simply read out the CDR3 sequence between the V-CYS and J-PHE/J-TRP anchors.

+For each V anchored only consensus sequence we search for candidate J-PHE/J-TRP anchor sequences.
+To do this we compare each complete 10 amino acid kmer downstream of the V-CYS sequence to the set of known 10 amino acid J anchor sequences by summing the log likelihoods from the BLOSUM62 substitution matrix.
+Truncated partial anchor sequences of 1 or more amino acids are also checked for the final 1-9 amino acids of the consensus sequence.
+A similarity score is calculated for each anchor sequence as follows:

+Similarity Score = 3 * Amino Acid length -6 - SUM[Self BLOSUM62 - Anchor BLOSUM62]]

+If the max similarity score to any anchor sequence is greater than 0 we deem it to be a CDR3 sequence.
+If 2 candidate anchors share the same score, then rank first by inframe and then by whichever CDR3 sequence is closest to 13 amino acids in length.
+For each J anchored only read/fragment we similarly search for candidate V-CYS anchor sequences in the consensus sequence

+### Collapse consensus sequences

+A sequence is collapsed into another sequence if it is identical at all bases with high quality support across both anchors and candidate CDR3 sequence.
+Sequences may also be collapsed where they have a single base difference with up to 2 reads of high quality support.

+Each V only anchored read is also checked for partial overlap with each J only anchored read.
+If they exactly match with more than 15 nucleotides of exact match (allowing for low quality bases) then they are also collapsed into a single sequence.